microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 There are two types of errors returned from your service and customers handle them differently.
 - Usage errors where the customer is calling your API incorrectly.
 The customer can easily make these errors go away by fixing their code.
 We expect most usage errors to be found during testing.
 - Runtime errors that can't be prevented by the customer and need to be recovered from.
-Some runtime errors like `429` throttling will be handled automatically by client libraries, but most will be situations like a `409` conflict that requires knowledge about the customer's application to remedy.
+Some runtime errors like `429` throttling will be handled automatically by client libraries, but most will be situations like a `409` conflict requiring knowledge about the customer's application to remedy.

 We provide appropriate [HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) for customers to handle errors generically and error code strings in our common error schema and the `x-ms-error-code` header for customers to handle errors specifically.
 As an example, consider what a customer would do when trying to get the properties of a Storage blob:
 - A `404` status code tells them the blob doesn't exist and the customer can report the error to their users